sky172839465/yusong.dev/src/pages/en/article/pwa/pwa-intro/index.md

 ### [Abstract Use Case](#story)

 Imagine you open a coffee shop in a small alley for the first time, and customers have to visit in person to buy coffee.
-As you become more familiar with the business, you want to improve the customer experience and grow your business, so you start making some progressive improvements!
+As you become more familiar with the business, you want to improve the customer experience and grow your business, so you start making some improvements(progressive)!

 1. **Introduce "Takeaway Cup Service" (Service Worker Cache)** Customers no longer need to wait in the shop for their coffee to be made; they can take it anywhere to enjoy.
 Service Workers cache content that users have previously viewed, allowing them to access it even in poor network conditions.